BeniIfland/Pharmacist_Agent_App/demo_inputs.md

 Do you have Nurofen in stock in Tel Aviv?

 **Expected:**
-- Responds with stock status in English for Ibuprofen in Tel Aviv (IN_STOCK/LOW/OUT/UNKNOWN)
+- Responds with stock status in English for Ibuprofen in Tel Aviv (IN_STOCK/LOW/OUT/UNKNOWN) and mentiones that Nurofen is an alias of Ibuprofen
 - Mentions availability may change
 - Tracing panel: detect_intent → extract_med_name → extract_branch_name → get_medication_by_name → get_branch_by_name → get_stock